 Wild critters present other potential reasons for concern.
 We weren't personally bothered by any animals, but others have reported problems, from aggressive monkeys to king cobras sleeping on routes.
 Most of the snake reports I've come across have been older, and it seems likely that, with more traffic, these will become fewer.
 However, since monkeys tend to become more of a threat as tourism increases, I doubt this problem will just go away.
 Avoid eye contact and don't carry or offer them food.
 The monkey troupes we encountered on the Phra Nang Peninsula just wanted to be left to go about their own business.
 Let's keep it that way!

+A yawning macaque highlights why it's worth staying on their good side.
 This guy got a bit too close for my comfort.
-Look at those canines!
+Look at those canines! |

 Finally, climbing always presents a risk, so have fun but be safe.
 Make sure you know how to lead and manage ropes, check gear thoroughly if you are renting instead of bringing your own, check into the reputation of any company you sign on with and splurge on travel insurance.
 World Nomads offers a plan that covers climbing.